prjct-alexandria/Alexandria/README.md

 # Alexandria

 An open-source collaborative scientific publishing web application.
 It translates the git workflow that is usually utilised by a narrow demographic (programmers, computer scientists) into a process that scientists from all domains will be able to use to publish articles and perform peer reviewing.
+This repo is part of a larger project hosted on the Open Science Framework: https://osf.io/hd5nu/.

 # Getting started